victoriacheng15/bubble-tea-api/README.md

 - EJS
 - CSS

+## What I learned

+This project helped me to understand how to interact the front-end with the back-end.
+Users can submit their information to database, in this case, the information will be their favorite type of tea and topping.
+The page needs to ensure the information is correct before sending to the server.
+Once the information is submitted, the server will either create or update the data.

+I also learned about drag and drop API.
+One thing I didn't realize that the drag{somrthing} (e.g. dragenter, dragstart, etc) is click type, which mean it would not work on mobile devices.
+In order for drag and drop to work on mobile devices, it needs to use touch{something} (e.g. touchstart, touchmove, etc) event listeners for the users to use this app on mobile devices.
 ## Installation

 Before installing, make sure you have node.js installed on your machine.
-If it is already installed, follow the steps below
+If it is already installed, follow the steps below.

 Step 1
 ```